sleak-lbl/weekly-emails/items/sighpc.md

-## Submissions for ACM SIGHPC Graduate Fellowships in Computational and Data Science Close April 30
+## Submissions for ACM SIGHPC Graduate Fellowships in Computational and Data Science Close TODAY

 Are you a currently enrolled graduate student focusing on computational or data science (or will you be one no later than October 15)?
 Are you a woman or a